michael-rowe/ai-in-hpe/prompting.md

 - To experiment with different types of prompts.

 ---

+Many people approach prompting like they approach internet search.
+They provide a few keywords and expect 'the answer'.
+This is the wrong way to think about prompting lanugage models.

+Approach language model prompting as if you were having a conversation with a person.

 ## What is a *prompt*?

 At the surface level, a prompt is the text (or image) you provide to the language model that initiates your interaction.